 With the girls ridiculing their fatherly concerns.
 It’s evident during this that Jennifer can wrap her dad round her little finger, as a later curfew arranged.
 Later, Jennifer confides in Nikki that she used to have a bit of a crush on her father.

 One day, out driving the girls spot a wedding party and then ask their fathers to go and join these celebrations on the beach.
 It’s all loud music, customs and crowds so the two dads head for a quieter bar with a singer.

 Jennifer – played by Michelle Johnson in her first role – at 17 has her character appearing quite young and like Matthew confused on how to react with the unfolding events.
 Initially appearing more sexually confident than Matthew, you may feel she may be a Lolita inspired character.

 Demi Moore’s character Nikki was underdeveloped with surprisingly only a few scenes with her father and mother, throughout the movie.
 Which was shocking with her apparent awareness of the unfolding events.
 I felt this missed out on many comic opportunities.
 Although she did have some cutting dialogue aimed at her father which was wonderfully executed.

-The aerial shots and shots of the holiday home, had lovely luscious green and leafy surroundings and with exotic animals and birds in the house.
+The aerial shots and shots of the holiday home had lovely luscious green and leafy surroundings and exotic animals and birds in the house.
 These as well as adding to the farcical elements at times also added to the ambience, as did the garish leafy wallpaper.